dwrolvink/Linux/Random/printing_gutenberg_txt.md

 ---
 ```

 Pandoc will take this in as variables, and cut out this block before turning the text file into a pdf.
+Note that some distributions of pandoc don't automatically install the extarticle package.
+Do some websearching on what to install on your distro if this is the case for you.

 Next, we'll create the pdf: